snowplow/documentation/docs/collecting-data/collecting-from-own-applications/react-native-tracker/introduction/index.md

 - **platformContext**: Whether mobile/platform context is sent with all the tracked events.
 Default value: `true`.
 - **geoLocationContext**: Whether geo-location context is sent with all the tracked events.
 Default value: `false`.
 - **screenContext**: Whether screen context is sent with all the tracked events.
 Default value: `true`.
-- **screenViewAutotracking**: Whether automatic tracking of ScreenView events is enabled.
-Default value: `true`.
+- **screenViewAutotracking**: Whether automatic tracking of ScreenView events from the native side (from UIKit on iOS or Activity on Android) is enabled.
+Default value: `false`.
 - **lifecycleAutotracking**: Whether automatic tracking of background and foreground transitions is enabled.
 Default value: `false`.
 - **installAutotracking**: Whether automatic tracking of install event is enabled.
 Default value: `true`.
 - **exceptionAutotracking**: Whether crash reporting is enabled.
 Default value: `false`.